Fairmont State University

 The Gettysburg College Bullets Marching Band

-300 North Washington St. Gettysburg, PA 17325 Phone: 717-337-8570 School Website: Gettysburg College Marching Band Website: The Gettysburg College Bullets Marching Band Director of Marching Band: Russell McCutcheon Members in the Band: 128 Enrollment of University: 2,600 Mascot: Bullets University Notes: The 128-member Bullets Marching Band is one of the most visible musical ensembles at Gettysburg College and is a valued part of the Band, Wind and Percussion Area.
-The Bullets Band performs at all home football games, the Collegiate Marching Band Festival in Allentown (PA), high school exhibitions and regional parades.
+300 North Washington St. Gettysburg, PA 17325 Phone: 717-337-8570 School Website: Gettysburg College Marching Band Website: The Gettysburg College Bullets Marching Band Director of Marching Band: Russell McCutcheon Percussion Instructor: Andrew Smouse Members in the Band: 128 Enrollment of University: 2,700 Mascot: Bullets University Notes: Through 100 years of performance, today's Bullets Marching Band remains one of Division III's premiere marching bands.
+And with over 100 members, Bullets Marching Band is one of the most visible musical ensembles at Gettysburg College.
+The Bullets Band performs for 10,000 people each year, including all home football games, the Collegiate Marching Band Festival in Allentown, PA, high school exhibitions and regional parades.
 All Gettysburg students who perform on a brass, woodwind or percussion instrument as well as visual performers are welcome to join the Bullets Marching Band.
-The Gettysburg College Bullets Marching Band is one of the largest and most active student groups on campus.
-Composed of students from almost all majors and disciplines, it combines the best in musical performance with outstanding marching in a fun college atmosphere.
-The Bullets Marching Band performs for 10,000 people each year and through 100 years of performance remains one of Division III's premier small college marching bands. |
+The Bullets Marching Band is also one of the largest and most active student groups on campus.
+Composed of students from almost all majors and disciplines, it combines the best in musical performance with outstanding marching in a fun college atmosphere. |

 |